Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   Note that ``tgt`` is not added as a dependency of the target this expression is evaluated on.

-.. genex:: $<TARGET_NAME:...>
+.. genex:: $<TARGET_NAME:tgt>

-  Marks ``...`` as being the name of a target.
-This is required if exporting targets to multiple dependent export sets.
-The ``...`` must be a literal name of a target, it may not contain generator expressions.
+  The target name ``tgt`` as written.
+This marks ``tgt`` as being the name of a target inside a larger expression, which is required if exporting targets to multiple dependent export sets.
+The ``tgt`` text must be a literal name of a target; it may not contain generator expressions.
+  The target does not have to exist.

 .. genex:: $<TARGET_POLICY:policy>